 According to the Beryl Institute, 70% of patients will share a positive experience with others.
 But your bigger risk is that 76% will share a negative one.
 And with a negative experience, 43% of patients will not go back to that provider, with 37% finding a different doctor altogether.

 Customer relationship management (CRM) tools, such as those from Salesforce, can be used by healthcare organizations to help attract, acquire, and retain customers; provide insight to drive behavioral change; and help manage and unlock assets contained in accumulated data sets.
 They can also be used to improve the patient experience by incorporating prescriptive analytics to tell healthcare providers what the next best step for the individual, as well as social determinants of health data.

 A great patient experience is impossible without ongoing and meaningful communication.
-Incorporating Salesforce with your EHR, you can enhance patient experience in several ways, like improving personalization of information being sent to them and better management of the referral process and can track which specialists a patient sees to improve continuity of care.
+Incorporating Salesforce with your EHR, you can enhance the patient experience in several ways, like improving the personalization of information being sent to them, better management of the referral process, and tracking which specialists a patient sees to improve continuity of care.